 - Cost vs Value (ROI): 67.6%

-The fact that shingles offer a higher ROI compared to metal isn’t surprising when you consider these figures don’t factor in usable lifespan of the roof.
+The fact that shingles offer a higher ROI compared to metal isn’t surprising when you consider these figures don’t factor in the usable lifespan of the roof.
 The statistics take a look at the immediate ROI of replacing a roof with each type of roofing material.

 It’s clear that replacing your roof with any quality shingle or metal roofing product is a great way to invest in your home and increase its value.